In this article, we'll analyze commonly overlooked metrics that can help business leaders more effectively measure revenue and productivity.

 Control chart is a metric used in software development that indicates a task's duration from beginning to end.
 It's also called lead time or the development time of each job.
 Product owners and scrum masters utilize this metric to control their development process's efficiency.

-Companies can use a control chart to assess their team's previous performance and gauge the impact of a process alteration on the team's productivity.
+r team's previous performance and gauge the impact of a process alteration on the team's productivity.
 The metric also enables stakeholders to view the team's performance and helps Kanban managers to set team targets based on past performance.

 This ratio is calculated by dividing the organization’s revenue by the number of staff members.
 It is utilized to track resource use and productivity.
 Higher revenue for each employee indicates effective resource use and greater productivity.